ffmpeginteropx/FFmpegInteropX/README-BUILD.md

 `.\Build-FFmpeg.ps1 -VcVersion 14.22`

-(This requires MSVC v142 build tools "14.22" (exactly!) to be installed.
-Later versions have a bug that will make ARM/ARM64 compilations fail.)
+(This requires MSVC v142 build tools "14.22" (exactly!) to be installed.)

 Build using Visual Studio 2017 instead of "latest":